Open Now

 Copper

 Copper pipes are usually used for cold and hot water systems.
-They used to be often installed for piping gas, although this is no longer true.
+They were also often installed for piping gas, although this is no longer true.
 They function well both above and below ground.
 However, using them underground may require a protective sleeve to prevent corrosion.

-Copper pipes also can last for up to 50 years.
+Copper pipes can also last up to 50 years.
 However, as time passes, they may start thinking.
 This can lead to tiny leaks, which can have enormous consequences.
 Such little leaks are tricky to locate and, therefore, fix.

 This is largely why copper has fallen out of favour, giving way to plastic pipes in our homes.